Rudra0075-ms/dsa_starting/README.md

 dsa in c at college

-dsa : hackerrank, gfg, leetcode, codechef
+dsa : hackerrank, gfg, leetcode, codechef, unstop

 codolio to track the record